Astrological age: Astrological predictions

 There is an expectation that the Aquarian Age will usher in a period of group consciousness.
 Marcia Moore and Mark Douglas write that the lighting up of the earth artificially by electricity is a sign of the Age of Aquarius.

 Sub-periods of ages

 Many research astrologers believe that the astrological ages can be divided into smaller sections along the lines of 'wheels within wheels'.
 The most common method is to divide each astrological ages into twelve sub-periods.
 There are two common ways of undertaking this process and two ways of applying these sub-periods.
 Furthermore, some astrologers divide the ages in different ways.
-For example, Lcdr David Williams employs a decanate sub-division whereby each age is divided into three equal sections.
+For example, David Williams employs a decanate sub-division whereby each age is divided into three equal sections.

 Aries to Pisces sub-periods

 The most popular method of sub-dividing astrological ages is to divide each age equally into twelve sub-periods with the first sub-period Aries, followed by Taurus, Gemini, and so on, until the last sub-division, Pisces.
 Charles Carter was an early advocate of this approach.
 Technically this approach is based on the twelfth harmonic of the zodiacal signs.